arunp77/Job-Market-project/Docker-image-integration.md

 Summary of the steps that one can take to create a Docker image  and integrate it into an existing CI/CD workflow.
 This guide will use GitHub Actions as the the continuous integration tool and is placed at [Github Action](https://github.com/arunp77/Job-Market-project/blob/main/.github/workflows/ci.yml).

+## Prerequisites
+- **Docker Installed:** Ensure that Docker is installed on your system.
+You can download and install Docker Desktop from the official Docker website [(https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop) or [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).
+- **DockerHub account:** To manage and share Docker images, you'll need a Docker Hub account.
+If not already done, sign up for an account at [Docker Hub](https://hub.docker.com/signup) by following the on-screen instructions.
+Choose the Personal version and verify your account creation via the email you registered with.
+If you already have an account, simply log in to Docker Hub.
+- **Dockerfile:** This file contains instructions for building the Docker image, including the base image, dependencies, and commands to run (discussed below).
+- **Docker access token:** To build and push Docker images, you require a valid Docker ID, and an access token (discussed below).

 ## Steps

-1. **DockerHub account creation:** Create a account at [Docker Hub](https://hub.docker.com/signup).
-Follow on screen descriptions.
-Choose Personal version.
-Verfiy the account creation at the email you registered for.
-If you have already created our account, login to the DOcker Hub account.
-2. **Generate Docker Access Token:** Navigate to the account settings.
+1. **Generate Docker Access Token:** Navigate to the account settings.
 Go to the "Security" section and look for the option to generate an access token (Go to `My Profile > [Edit profile] > Security > Access Tokens > New Access Token`).
 It will ask you Access token description.
 In our case, I use `Job-Market-access-token` and then gave all the read, write, delete access.
 Then click generate the access token.
    <img src="images/docker-access-token.png" alt="snapshot-access-token-Docker" width=50% height=auto>

    you must save the token at some safe place.
 It will be shown just once.

-3. **Setup GitHub Secrets:** Go to the Github repository.
-Next click settings tab and then 'Secrets and variables' (`setting > Secrets and variables > Actions`).
-Click on `New repository secret`.
-For the secret name, use `DOCKER_USERNAME` and for the secret value, paste your Docker Hub `username`.
-Repeat the above steps to add another secret named `DOCKER_PASSWORD`, using the Docker Hub access token as the secret value.
+2. **Setup GitHub Secrets:** Go to the Github repository.
+   - Next click settings tab and then 'Secrets and variables' (`setting > Secrets and variables > Actions`).
+   - Click on `New repository secret`.
+   - For the secret name, use `DOCKER_USERNAME` and for the secret value, paste your Docker Hub `username`.
+   - Repeat the above steps to add another secret named `DOCKER_PASSWORD`, using the Docker Hub access token as the secret value.

    <img src="images/Github-action.png" alt="access-token-Github" width=100% height=auto>

    Here the added secrets will be securely stored and accessible to the CI workflows in the `.github/workflows/ci.yml`.

-4. **Add Dockerfile:** Create a `Dockerfile` in the root directory for the project.
+3. **Add Dockerfile:** Create a `Dockerfile` in the root directory for the project.
 This file contains instructions for building the Docker image, including setting up the environment and dependencies and it is named as [Dockerfile](Dockerfile) in the root directory.
 Let's explain the `Dockerfile` little bit:
     - `FROM python:3.10`: This will  create a new image based on Python version 3.10, which is currently the latest stable.
     - `WORKDIR /app`: This  sets the working directory of our container to `/app`, which is where we’ll put our application.
     - `COPY . /app`: This line copies the contents of the current directory  (where the Dockerfile is located) into `/app` directory inside the container.
 Here `.` represents the current directory, and `/app` is the destination directory inside the container.